-Plant pots and containers can brighten up even the smallest gardens - they add colour to your outdoor space and can enhance patios and windowsills.
+Plant pots and containers can brighten up even the smallest gardens.
+They add colour to your outdoor space and can enhance patios and windowsills.

-Planting bulbs couldn’t be easier, and with a few hints and tips up your sleeve you can enjoy beautiful blooms.
+Planting bulbs couldn’t be easier and with a few hints and tips up your sleeve, you can enjoy beautiful blooms.

 The best bulbs for containers

 What you plant in your pots and containers really is a matter of personal preference.
-Some gardeners opt for one or two blooms, while others layer bulbs in pots to enjoy a range of different colours blooming at different times throughout the spring.
+Some gardeners opt for one or two blooms while others layer bulbs in pots to enjoy a range of different colours blooming at different times throughout the spring.

-Plants like crocus, tulips, daffodils, hyacinths, iris and snowdrop are all very popular and will thrive in your containers with the right care.
-Don't be afraid to try some more adventurous varieties; West Point tulips, Dancing Flames or Champagne Flutes add vibrant personality to a garden, while bulbs like bluebells help create a garden oasis.
+Plants like crocus, tulips, daffodils, hyacinths, iris and snowdrop are very popular and will thrive in your containers with the right care.
+Don't be afraid to try more adventurous varieties; West Point tulips, Dancing Flames or Champagne Flutes will add vibrant personality to a garden, while bulbs like bluebells help create a garden oasis.

 When to plant

-In general, the best time to plant your bulbs is in the autumn, though this may vary from bulb to bulb depending on its bloom date.
+In general the best time to plant your bulbs is in the autumn, though this may vary from bulb to bulb depending on its bloom date.
 Always check the back of the pack for details.

 Bulbs planting depth & spacing

-The depth and spacing of planted bulbs differs depending on the size of the bulb and whether it is a border bulb or a container bulb.
+The depth and spacing of planted bulbs differ depending on the size of the bulb and whether it is a border bulb or a container bulb.
 In general, bulbs should be planted 2-3 times their diameter deep and 1-2 times their diameter apart.
-The below table provides a handy guide but when in doubt always consult the back of pack for details.
+The below table provides a handy guide but when in doubt always consult the back of the pack for details.

 Choose the right container